About Alberta Chicken Producers

 Serve Alberta’s chicken producers by collaborating with key stakeholders to:

-- Championing a strong, effective, unified value chain
+1. Championing a strong, effective, unified Value Chain

 Standards of Leadership:

-- Actively create opportunities to improve and innovate within the industry
+• Actively create opportunities to improve and innovate within the sector

 Goals:

-- Capture opportunities and work collaboratively with industry partners.
+3. Capture opportunities and work collaboratively with sector partners.

-- Proactively build and maintain public trust in Alberta’s chicken industry.
+4. Proactively build and maintain public trust in Alberta’s chicken sector, particularly among newcomers.

-- Ensure all value chain players are engaged and proudly contributing towards the success of the Alberta chicken industry.
+5. Ensure all value chain participants are engaged and proudly contributing towards the success of the Alberta chicken sector.

 Key Success Factors: